Microwave-Microwave/AI-Journey/README.md

 The projects are listed in reverse order of when I worked on them, starting with the most recent.

 ## Makemore
 This is my most ambitious AI project yet.
-It showcases my ability to write well-documented code (I might have gone a little overboard with it 😅).
+"4_makemore/name_generator.py": showcases my ability to write well-documented code (I might have gone a little overboard with it 😅).

 Makemore is language modeling based on the 2003 paper by Bengio.
 I modified the code so it is scalable; use any parameter and it will work.
 The context window is 5 by default.
 I also added automatic logging of training data (a graph) and a properties.txt file that saves any parameters used by the program so one can replicate previous findings.